Exploring Ultra-Slow-Roll Inflation in Composite Pseudo-Nambu-Goldstone Boson Models: Implications for Primordial Black Holes and Gravitational Waves: Summary and Outlook

 Through a dedicated parameter space scan constrained by CMB observables, we find that the model is tightly restricted, yet highly predictive.
 Remarkably, the predicted PBH masses span an ultra-light range, \(10^{3} \, \mathrm{g} \lesssim M_{\mathrm{PBH}} \lesssim 10^{5} \, \mathrm{g}\), significantly below conventional astrophysical scales.
 While such ultra-light PBHs are typically expected to have evaporated via Hawking radiation, the incorporation of memory-burden effects may stabilize these relics, allowing them to survive until today and constitute a significant fraction of dark matter.
 This speculative but promising avenue links our theoretical predictions to recent theoretical developments regarding black hole evaporation processes.

 Assuming that a memory-burdened phase occurs and that ultra-light PBHs constitute a significant fraction of the dark matter, the resulting GW signatures are expected to peak in the ultra-high-frequency regime, far beyond the sensitivity range of conventional laser interferometers.
-Interestingly, the predicted signals occupy the frequency gap between interferometer-based detectors such as LISA or ground-based observatories and proposed resonant-cavity experiments, whose future implementations aim to probe the MHz--GHz range.
-The high-frequency tail of the predicted spectrum may thus become accessible through next-generation resonant-cavity setups.
 Furthermore, the envisioned CMB-HD experiment, approaches the necessary sensitivity to probe the amplitude of these induced signals.
 This multi-channel observational frontier motivates continued development of high-frequency GW detection technologies and the design of dedicated experimental strategies bridging cosmology and laboratory-based approaches.

 Beyond their potential role as dark matter, the ultra-light PBHs predicted by our model may contribute to baryogenesis mechanisms through evaporation-induced processes \cite{Gehrman:2022imk, Calabrese:2023key, Perez-Gonzalez:2020vnz}, motivating further phenomenological exploration.
 Nonetheless, like many USR inflationary setups, our model faces tension with the latest high-precision CMB spectral index measurements, notably from ACT, which disfavors the parameter space region favored by our benchmark solutions.
 This tension marks the spectral index as the most stringent discriminator for this class of models.